-We may consider not supporting such proposals if:
+We may not support such proposals if:

 - The proposals are contrary to our voting principles and guidelines. - The company is sufficiently addressing the issue raised by the proponent. - We believe the issue raised by the proponent is not material. - The proposal would be unduly burdensome or could not be implemented without significant adverse impacts on the company.